Consolidated theory of fluid thermodiffusion: Abstract

 \section{Abstract}

-We present the Onsager--Stefan--Maxwell thermodiffusion equations, which account for the Soret and Dufour effects in multicomponent fluids by treating heat as a pseudo-component.
+We present the Onsager--Stefan--Maxwell thermodiffusion equations, which account for the Soret and Dufour effects in multicomponent fluids.
 Unlike transport laws derived from kinetic theory, this framework preserves the structure of the isothermal Stefan--Maxwell equations, separating the thermodynamic forces that drive diffusion from the force that drives heat flow.
 The Onsager--Stefan--Maxwell transport-coefficient matrix is symmetric, and the second law of thermodynamics imbues it with simple spectral characteristics.
-This new approach proves equivalent to both the intuitive extension of Fick's law and the generalized Stefan--Maxwell equations popularized by Bird, Stewart, and Lightfoot.
-A general inversion process allows the unique formulation of flux-explicit transport equations relative to any choice of convective reference velocity.
+This new approach allows for heat to be considered as a pseudo-species and proves equivalent to both the intuitive extension of Fick's law and the generalized Stefan--Maxwell equations popularized by Bird, Stewart, and Lightfoot.
+A general inversion process facilitates the unique formulation of flux-explicit transport equations relative to any choice of convective reference velocity.
 Stefan--Maxwell diffusivities and thermal diffusion factors are tabulated for gaseous mixtures containing helium, argon, neon, krypton, and xenon.
 The framework is deployed to perform numerical simulations of steady three-dimensional thermodiffusion in a ternary gas.